George Rudé: Influence

 George Rudé's influence was his emphasis and development of "history from below".
 Following the new Annales school of thought, Rudé strove to cast off the idea that history was only about nation-states and the men who ruled them.
-Accompanying Rudé in this shift was the 'new left', which according to Mark Gilderhus these liberal historians, "showed the feasibility of doing history while incorporating attitudes and viewpoints other than those associated with white male elites".
-Though Rudé was not part of this movement directly, he was firmly inside their ideas and helped to promote them.
+Accompanying Rudé in this shift was the 'new left', liberal historians who, according to Mark Gilderhus, "showed the feasibility of doing history while incorporating attitudes and viewpoints other than those associated with white male elites".
+Though Rudé was not part of this movement directly, he was firmly allied with their ideas and helped to promote them.
 He believed, along with the 'new left' that it was the neglected people who could be used to reshape the face of history.
 The historian James Friguglietti comments that Rudé's work, "displayed sympathy for the lower classes, whether laborers or convicted criminals".
-By focusing on lower classes Rudé hoped to create a new understanding of histories major events.
+By focusing on lower classes Rudé hoped to create a new understanding of history's major events.

 Rudé's communist ties shaped his way of perceiving history and opened him up to the idea of looking at the history of protesters.
 Revolutions were transforming events, and Rudé sought to bring light to why someone would join in such an endeavor.
 Marxist theory believes that everyone's primary motives for acting are always linked with their material need.
 Using this frame of reference Rudé places it on the people of the French Revolution and created specific faces in the crowds.
 He sought to dismantle the myth that the crowd in the revolution is seen as a great evil mass of people bent on destruction of order.
 As Rudé paints it, "those who took to the streets were ordinary, sober citizens, not half-crazed animals, not criminals".
 By taking such a view the history of the French revolution was transformed.
 Common people were suddenly being taken as important historical actors in their own context.